This race is sold out.

 Numbers (which include your timing tag) and shirts may be picked up at the NYRR Running Annex at 322 Columbus Avenue (between West 75th and West 76th streets) on the following dates.

 Shirt size is subject to availability; please note that shirts may not be available at race-day pickup.
 Please pick up early in the week to avoid crowds.
 On race day, pickup will be at Race-Day Central in Central Park (see course map) from 7:00 to 8:00 a.m.
-If you pick up on race day, please be sure to allow yourself enough time to get from Race-Day Central to the start.
+Arrive at least 45 to 60 minutes prior to the start if you have not picked up your race number in advance, and at least 30 to 45 minutes prior to the start if you have already picked up your race number.

 If you're unable to pick up your race materials, a friend or family member can pick up for you; the person will need to know your full name, date of birth, and T-shirt size.